lse-my470/lectures/README.md

 The take home exam will be distributed on Tuesday, December 12, 2017 and due at 12:00 noon on Monday, January 8, 2018.

+**The deadlines are final.
+Late submissions will not be considered, except in the case of a valid documented legal or medical excuse.**

 ### Schedule

 ---